anitanotarianni/Vibration-Analysis/README.md

 - DataVisualizationReport: html report that provides visualizations, univariate and bivariate analysis of the variables, produced with ProfileReport function from the ydata_profiling library
 - FMECA: Excel file reporting all the different faults and associated RPN, broken down by criteria and subcriteria
 - VHITDataManipulation: contains the data manipulation steps that VHIT should perform in order to obtain acceleration and velocity modules
+- images: folder that contains pictures used in our report